yoavger/noise_or_underfit/README.md

 1. Higher internal noise (stochasticity in behavior).
 2. Deployment of different model (unknown to the researcher).

 However, when measuring behavior of individuals on cognitive task, these two factors are entangled and therefore hard to dissociate.
 Here we examine (in-silico) the use of advances in data-driven machine learning algorithms disentangled this two factors.

+## Dataset
+The dataset inclueded behavior of 500 artificial agent of 5 distinct theoretical models (100 agent from each model):
+1. Model-Free RL (MF)
+2. Model-Based RL (MB)
+3. Habitual model (habit)
+4. Win-Stay, Lose-Shift (WSLS)
+5. k-Dominant hand (kdh)
+Each agent was simulated on the reduce Two-Step task (TST) for 5 blocks containing 200 trials each .

 ![image](https://github.com/yoavger/noise_or_underfit/blob/main/plots/method.png)